hansungkim1998/gotta_catch_em_all/README.md

 ### How it works
 #### Contact Sensor
 The contact sensor has a simple mechanism that allows for detecting whether the sensor is pressed or not.
 The top panel is covered with copper tape connected to a pin on the arduino.
 The bottom panel is also covered with copper tape connected to another pin on the arduino.
-There is no connection by default because a small gap exists between the two panels created by thin separators.
+There is no connection by default because a small gap exists between the two panels created by thin spacers.
 When pressure is applied on the top panel, the top panel slightly flexes, causing the copper tapes on the two panels to touch, thus creating an electrical connection.

 <img src="touchpad_demo.gif" height="250"> <img src="touchpad1.jpeg" height="250">